 - Fully cook the potatoes.
 Check for doneness with a fork.
 It should slide in easily.
 You don’t want hard bits of potato in this ultra-creamy and extra-fluffy potato salad.

 - Combine ingredients while warm.
-The flavors meld together better.
+Add seasoning and mix everything together while the potatoes are slightly warm.
+The flavors will meld together better.

 Variations: